Serve these homemade chalupas with a side of Mexican restaurant rice, a spicy jalapeño mocktail and cooked shrimp ceviche as an appetizer.

 ★ How to Make this Recipe ★

-These fry bread tacos come together in 3 main steps.
+These fry bread tacos come together in just a few steps.
+Here's a look at the process.

 Here's a look: